Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	3.Serializable creates lots of temporary objects in comparison to Parcelable.
 	4.Serializable is not reflection safe whereas Parcelable is reflection safe.

+**26. Describe different Activity Launch Mode ?**

+	There are four types of launch modes:
+	Standard
+	Single top
+	Single task
+	Single instance

+	1. Standard
+	When you don't specify any launch mode, standard is the default one.
+It creates a new instance of the activity every time you start it

+	2. Single top
+	In this launch mode, if an activity is at the top of the task and you create its instance again, then a new instance will not be created.
+	Instead onNewIntent() will be called with updated data.
+If activity is not on top, a new instance will be pushed

+	3. Single task
+	In this launch mode, if the activity doesn't exist in the task, a new instance is created otherwise onNewIntent() is called.
+	Additionally, activities above it get destroyed

+	4. Single instance
+	For an activity that has a single instance launch mode, a new task is created.

+**27. What is Context in Android ?**

+	-The Context in Android is actually the context of what we are talking about and where we are currently present.
+	This will become more clear as we go along with this.

+	-Few important points about the context:

+	-It is the context of the current state of the application.
+	-It can be used to get information regarding the activity and application.
+	-It can be used to get access to resources, databases, and shared preferences, and etc.
+	-Both the Activity and Application classes extend the Context class.
+	-Context is almost everywhere in Android Development and it is the most important thing in Android Development, so we must understand to use it correctly.

+	-Wrong use of Context can easily lead to memory leaks in an android application.

+	-As there are different types of context in Android, we as an Android Developer often get confused about which context to use at which place.
+So let’s understand what are those, how to use those, and when to use which one.

+	-Mainly two types of context:

+	-Application Context: It is the application and we are present in Application.
+For example - MyApplication(which extends Application class).
+	It is an instance of MyApplication only.
+	-Activity Context: It is the activity and we are present in Activity.
+For example - MainActivity.
+It is an instance of MainActivity only.

+**27. Tell all the Android application components ?**

+	There are four different types of app components:
+	1.Activities
+	2.Services
+	3.Broadcast receivers
+	4.Content providers